Having tests for testicular cancer

 - Blood tests.
 These check for chemicals in the blood called tumour markers.
 Some testicular cancers (but not all) produce high levels of these.
 The main tumour markers are called AFP (alpha-fetoprotein) and HCG (human chorionic gonadtrophin).

 - An ultrasound scan of the scrotum and testicles (if you haven’t already had one).
 This can usually tell the difference between a cancer and a cyst (a harmless lump filled with fluid).

 If your ultrasound shows the lump is almost certainly cancer, an operation to remove a testicle (orchidectomy) is done.
 You’ll only have this operation if it’s necessary.
 Your specialist will explain this to you.
 After the operation a doctor will use a microscope to look for cancer cells in the removed testicle.

 This may be the only operation you need.
 It will not stop you having sex or becoming a dad in the future.
 You can read more about this operation in our section on treatment for testicular cancer.

 If testicular cancer is diagnosed you’ll need some other tests:

-More blood tests to check how well organs like your liver and kidneys are working, and to check your tumour markers again.
+- More blood tests to check how well your liver and kidneys are working, and to check your tumour markers again.

-CT, MRI, or PET scans to find out whether the cancer has spread to the lymph nodes at the back of your tummy (abdomen), or to anywhere else in your body.
+- CT, MRI, or PET scans to find out if the cancer has spread to the lymph nodes at the back of your tummy (abdomen), or to anywhere else in your body.

 You’ll be seen by a cancer specialist and usually a specialist nurse at a cancer treatment centre to get your test results.
 The results will help your doctors plan the best treatment for you.